supple-kit/supple-css/utilities/offset/README.md

-# Supple CSS | utilities.colstart
+# Supple CSS | utilities.offset

-Utility which provides a colstart custom property for use in objects or components which can handle those colstarts eg. `object.mesh`.
+Utility which provides a offset custom property for use in objects or components which can handle those offsets eg. `object.layout`.

 Read more about [Supple CSS](https://github.com/supple-css/supple).